nolcut/FaaSr-Docs/docs/prog_model.md

 ![alt text](FaaSr-functions.png)

 - Action _computeA_ runs a function written in R, while _concurrent_ runs a function written in Python.
 These stored in (one or more) _GitHub function repo(s)_ and are fetched automatically by the action when it is invoked
-- Actions can read input files and write output files to (one or more) _S3 data server(s)_. the _FaaSr API_ provides functions in R and Python to put files to/get files from data server(s).
+- Actions can read input files and write output files to (one or more) _S3 data store(s)_. the _FaaSr API_ provides functions in R and Python to put files to/get files from data server(s).
 The FaaSr API simplifies the programming of functions to use data from S3, without exposing you (the programmer or user) to details on how to access S3
 - In general, the bulk of the data in a workflow consists of files; function *arguments* are used for configuration (e.g. of parameters, file and folder names)
 - The typical file access pattern is as follows: 1) an action starts; 2) the action _gets_ input file(s), copying them from persistent S3 storage into its local temporary storage; 3) the action produces output file(s) in its local non-persistent storage; 4) the action _puts_ its output file(s) to persistent S3 storage; and 5) the action ends